jfpoilpret/fast-arduino-lib/dox/tutorial.md

     }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 2. `utils::bcd_to_binary`: this function is useful when you use a sensor device that provides values coded as *BCD* (binary-coded decimal), i.e. where each half-byte (*nibble*) contains the value of one digit (i.e. `0` to `9`), thus holding a range of values from `0` to `99`.
 Many RTC devices use BCD representation for time.
 In order to performa calculation on BCD values, you need to first convert them to binary.
 The opposite function is also provided as `utils::binary_to_bcd`.
-The following example is an excerpt of `ds1307.h` provided by FastArduino, where each datetime field (seconds, minutes, hours...) have to be covnerted from BCD to binary:
+The following example is an excerpt of `ds1307.h` provided by FastArduino, where each datetime field (seconds, minutes, hours...) have to be converted from BCD to binary:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     bool getDateTime(tm& datetime)
     {